Frequently Asked Questions

 - I want to get help losing weight from a doctor but I'm worried about Coronavirus.
 Do you have other options for patients?

 - All visits with Dr. Anegawa can be done in-person or via secure videochat in the comfort and privacy of your own home.
 Your choice!

 - If you choose an in-office visit, you can rest assured that our facility is sanitized in accordance with current recommended CDC procedures.
 In-person appointments are scheduled with a 'cushion' to allow for proper social distancing as well.

 - What types of eating plans do you recommend?

-- Whole-foods based eating plans following a low-carb lifestyle are generally advised.
+- Whole-foods based eating plans are generally advised.
 Whether patients prefer keto, low-carb Mediterranean, carnivore, or vegetarian/vegan options, Dr. Anegawa can help customize a plan that fits your preferences.